-- We evaluated the reasonableness of management's forecasts of revenue and expense growth rates, including comparing projections to historical results. - We tested the underlying data used by management in their development of forecasts of revenue and expense growth rates for accuracy and completeness. - We evaluated the reasonableness of management's selection of comparable entities with similar operations and economic characteristics. - With the assistance of our valuation specialists, we evaluated the reasonableness of the Company's valuation methodology and significant assumptions by: - o Evaluating the reasonableness of the discount rate and multiples of earnings by comparing the underlying source information to publicly available market data and verifying the accuracy of the calculations. - Evaluating the appropriateness of the valuation methods used by management and testing their mathematical accuracy.
+- We obtained an understanding of the relevant controls relating to management's goodwill impairment assessment and tested such controls for design and operating effectiveness, including controls over management's review of the significant assumptions used in the estimate of fair value, such as forecasted revenue growth rates, gross margin, and selected discount rates. - We evaluated the reasonableness of management's forecasts of revenue and expense growth rates, including comparing projections to historical results. - We tested the underlying data used by management in their development of forecasts of revenue and expense growth rates for accuracy and completeness. - We evaluated the reasonableness of management's selection of comparable entities with similar operations and economic characteristics. - With the assistance of our valuation specialists, we evaluated the reasonableness of the Company's valuation methodology and significant assumptions by: - o Evaluating the reasonableness of the discount rate and multiples of earnings by comparing the underlying source information to publicly available market data and verifying the accuracy of the calculations. - o Evaluating the appropriateness of the valuation methods used by management and testing their mathematical accuracy.